-Existing Proposed Explanation

-Métis Provincial Council - Saskatchewan are

-repealed.

-Coming into Force Coming into force

-Commencement 136 This Act comes into force on the day on

-135. This Act comes into force on the day it is which it is enacted by the Métis Nation
+Existing Proposed Explanation especially candidates, what actions constitute offences under this Act.
+Repeal Former elections rules 134.
+The former Elections Act and all rules and regulations respecting elections for the Métis Provincial Council - Saskatchewan are repealed.
+PART VII REPEAL AND COMING INTO FORCE Repeal 136 The Election Act is repealed.
+Coming into Force Commencement 135.
+This Act comes into force on the day it is ratified by the General Assembly of the Métis Nation - Saskatchewan.
+Coming into force 137 This Act comes into force on the day on which it is enacted by the Métis Nation Legislative Assembly.

-ratified by the General Assembly of the Métis Legislative Assembly.

-Nation - Saskatchewan.